Utility Maximization for Uplink MU-MIMO: Combining Spectral-Energy Efficiency and Fairness: Introduction

 Among the total worldwide energy consumption, communication networks have contributed increasingly from 1.3\% in 2007 to 1.8\% in 2012, and this proportion is anticipated to grow continuously in the coming years \cite{trend12}.
 This stimulates the fast development of \emph{green communications} recently \cite{Richard12}.
 Compared to spectral efficiency (SE), \textit{energy efficiency} (EE), defined as the number of bits that can be transmitted with per energy consumption, becomes a new important criterion for designing green wireless systems.
 How to obtain optimal EE has become a hot research topic in different wireless communication systems \cite{Feng13}.

 On the other hand, multiple-input multiple-output (MIMO) has been a key technique in modern wireless communication systems, because it can significantly increase SE by exploiting transmit diversity and spatial multiplexing gains \cite{Tse05}.
 MIMO system is used for one single transmitter and one single receiver in a point-to-point way, so it is often referred to single-user MIMO (SU-MIMO).
-However, in some applications, especially in cellular networks, many devices such as smartphones and tablets, are often difficult to install many antennas due to size limitations.
+However, in some applications, especially in cellular networks, it is often difficult to install many antennas due to the size limitations of many devices such as smartphones and tablets.
 To increase the network-wide SE, multi-user MIMO (MU-MIMO) technique has been proposed.
 Although distributed users only have a small number of antennas or even just one, they can share the same time-frequency resource block to form a MU-MIMO system\cite{3GPP-TR}.
 In this paper, we are interested in the uplink MU-MIMO because users, such as smartphones and tablets, are often more energy-sensitive.

 Recently there are some papers studying how to maximize EE for uplink MU-MIMO system.
 In \cite{Miao13}, Miao investigates the uplink MU-MIMO system where each user deploys multi-antennas and he demonstrates that EE is maximized when some antennas are turned off if the corresponding spatial channel is not good or the corresponding circuit power consumption is large.
 In \cite{RZ13}, Rui et al. study the uplink MU-MIMO system where each user deploys only one antenna and they maximize EE by jointly doing mode selection and optimal power allocation.